Evernight19/CaseStudy1/README.md

 ### www.education.cfr.org/learn/timeline/origins-internet](https://education.cfr.org/learn/timeline/origins-internet

 While the Internet today is a place of free flowing information used by everyone, everyday world-wide, that was not always the case.
-The Internet Originally began as a secure, closed information-sharing network for government utility.
+The Internet Originally began as a secure, closed information-sharing network for government utility, Mainly used by the U.S Department of Defense, as well as faculty in research institutes.